 Define a new index on a single column of a table.

-CREATE CUSTOM INDEX IF NOT EXISTS index_name ON keyspace_name.table_name ( column_name ) USING class_name
+CREATE CUSTOM INDEX index_name ON keyspace_name.table_name ( column_name ) USING class_name

-Restrictions: Using class_name is only allowed if CUSTOM is used and class_name is a string literal containing a java class name.
+Restrictions: Cassandra 1.2.6 and later supports creating custom indexing.
+Using class_name is only allowed if CUSTOM is used and class_name is a string literal containing a java class name.

 In the synopsis section of each statement, formatting has the following meaning:

 - Uppercase means literal

 - The pipe (|) symbol means OR or AND/OR

 - « means a non-literal, open parenthesis used to indicate scope

 - » means a non-literal, close parenthesis used to indicate scope